CMSgov/dpc-app/CLI.md

 ### API Tasks
 In addition to the `DeleteToken`, `GenerateClientTokens`, `ListClientTokens`, `DeletePublicKey`, `ListPublicKeys`, and `UploadPublicKey` used by the above CLI API Commands, there is also a `GenerateKeyPair` task.
+All the tasks that related to keys call the key resource and all the tasks that relate to tokens call to token resource.

 The `GenerateKeyPair` task is an Admin task to create a new BakeryKeyPair for use by the gov.cms.dpc.macaroons.MacaroonBakery component.
 This will generated an X25519 keypair that is used to encrypt the third-party caveats.

+The `GenerateClientTokens` task is an Admin task that is used by the `key upload` CLI command but in addition to providing functionality for the CLI command, the task can be executed directly without passing the `organization` parameter to generate a golden macaroon. e.g. `curl -X POST http://localhost:8081/tasks/generate-token`

 ### Attribution Tasks
 The `TruncateDatabase` task is an Admin task for truncating tables in the attribution database.